Terms of Reference

 - One (1) specialty resident representative, as selected from two nominees from the Fédération des médecins residents du Québec (FMRQ); and

-- Fellows in good standing from the medical, surgical, and laboratory disciplines, and others with an interest and/or expertise in the system of specialization in medical education and practice.
+- Fellows of the Royal College from the medical, surgical, and laboratory disciplines, and others with an interest and/or expertise in the system of specialization in medical education and practice.

 Fellows shall be selected on the basis of ensuring a diversity of perspectives from both tertiary care teaching hospitals and rural/community-based practice, across all regions of Canada.

-The COS also includes nine (9) non-voting members who may attend meetings but shall not be counted for the purposes of establishing quorum:
+The COS also includes ten (10) non-voting members who may attend meetings but shall not be counted for the purposes of establishing quorum:

 - Two (2) non-voting residents, one each from RDoC and FMRQ;

 - One (1) non-voting representative from the Postgraduate Deans;

 - One (1) non-voting member from the Canadian Post-M.D.
 Education Registry (CAPER);